HSAFoundation/HSA-Profiler-AMD/README.md

 This assumes you are starting from a system where you can run HSA applications outside of the profiler.
 The information here provides only additional steps you need to perform to be able to profile HSA applications.
+Please refer to https://github.com/HSAFoundation/HSA-Runtime-AMD for runtime and driver installation information.

-In order to profile, you will need to make sure that both the HSA runtime libraries (libhsa-runtime64.so, libhsa-runtime-ext64.so, and libhsakmt.so) and the HSA runtime tools library (libhsa-runtime-tools64.so) can be found and loaded by the application you are profiling.
-It is recommended that the LD_LIBRARY_PATH environment variable contains the following two directories:
+In order to profile, you will need to make sure that the HSA runtime libraries (libhsa-runtime64.so, libhsa-runtime-ext64.so, libhsa-runtime-tools64.so, and libhsakmt.so) can be found and loaded by the application you are profiling.
+Starting with the 1.0.3 runtime release, libhsa-runtime-tools64.so is now included as part of the runtime.
+Thus, it is no longer distributed with the profiler.
+It is recommended that the LD_LIBRARY_PATH environment variable contains the following directory:
-* The location of libhsa-runtime-tools64.so.1 (i.e. HSA-Profiler-AMD/lib)
-* The location of libhsa-runtime64.so.1 (i.e. HSA-Runtime-AMD/lib)
+* The location of libhsa-runtime64.so.1 and libhsa-runtime-tools64.so.1 (i.e. HSA-Runtime-AMD/lib)

-**Note**: the runtime tools library (libhsa-runtime-tools64.so.1) is tightly
-      coupled to the runtime library (libhsa-runtime64.so.1).
-It is expected that if you receive an update to one of them, you will need to also get an update to the other.

 <A NAME="SampleUsage">
 ## Sample Usage